eclipse-cyclonedds/cyclonedds/docs/manual/config/mapping_entities.rst

 Each DCPS domain participant in a domain has a corresponding DDSI participant.
-These DDSI participants drive the discovery of participants, Readers, and Writers via the discovery protocols (:ref:`Discovery behaviour`).
+These DDSI participants drive the discovery of participants, Readers, and Writers via the discovery protocols (:ref:`discovery_behaviour`).
 By default, each DDSI participant has a unique address on the network in the form of its own UDP/IP socket with a unique port number.